Last August, we helped Ethan – our only child – move into his dorm for his first year of college.

 And while I don't have any big lessons or points to make here, I'm writing to remind you that this cycle plays out in our lives.

-We open up and hold on, and then we have to let go.
+We open up and love, we hold on, and then we have to let go.
+It's brutiful (beautiful and painful).

 50% Complete